scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 -----------------------------------

-It is difficult to speak about the scientific python ecosystem documentation without speaking about docutils [docutils]_ and sphinx [sphinx]_ which are virtually use by all the libraries in the scientific Python ecosystem.
-Both hese libraries are the cornerstone of publishing html documentation for Python.
-While few alternative exists, most tools and services have some internal knowledge of sphinx. read the docs [RTD]_ provide a specific sphinx theme [RTD-theme]_ user can opt-in to, `Jupyter-book` is  built on top of sphinx, and `MyST` parser made to allow markdown in documentation targets sphinx as a backend.
+It is difficult to speak about the scientific python ecosystem documentation without making reference to docutils [docutils]_ and sphinx [sphinx]_ which are virtually use by all the libraries in the scientific Python ecosystem.
+Both these libraries are the cornerstone of publishing html documentation for Python.
+While few alternative exists, most tools and services have some internal knowledge of sphinx.
+Read the Docs [RTD]_ provide a specific sphinx theme [RTD-theme]_ user can opt-in to, `Jupyter-book` is  built on top of sphinx, and MyST parser [MYST]_ which is made to allow markdown in documentation does targets sphinx as a backend.

 All the above tools provides an "ahead of time" documentation compilation and rendering, a step which is slow and computationally intensive.
 Each project